Q: What do you call an acid with an attitude?

 Professor Scott Ramsay

-Professor Scott Ramsay is a teaching stream professor who is co-teaching MSE160 this year.
-He is a registered professional engineer in Ontario and earned his PhD in Materials Science and Engineering from U of T in 2007.
-He has taught many courses that revolve around the study of materials science, including thermodynamics, materials selection, manufacturing, biomaterials, and more.
-Professor Ramsay has authored a digital MSE160 course textbook which features awesome demos, fun stories, and videos to help explain chemistry topics.
+Professor Scott Ramsay is a teaching stream professor who’s co-teaching MSE160 this year.
+He’s a registered professional engineer in Ontario and earned his PhD in Materials Science and Engineering from U of T in 2007.
+He’s taught many courses that revolve around the study of materials science, including thermodynamics, materials selection, manufacturing, and biomaterials.
+Professor Ramsay has authored a digital MSE160 course textbook which features awesome demos, fun stories, and videos that help explain chemistry topics.
 He also made a polyurethane Pikachu in lecture!

-If you would like a preview of what will be taught in the course, check out Prof. Ramsay’s YouTube channel.
+If you’d like a preview of what’ll be taught in the course, check out Prof. Ramsay’s YouTube channel.

 Professor Interviews